postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 A variable can be unresolved for a few reasons:

-* The variable was created but the changes haven't been saved
+* The variable was created but the changes were not saved
 * The variable isn't present in an [active scope](/docs/sending-requests/variables/#variable-scopes) for the request
 * The environment in which the variable is present isn't active
 * The variable is turned off in an active environment